evij-g/ar-catalog/README.md

     2. select: Programmable Media for image and video API
     3. after your account is ready login on heroku
     4. ![](https://github.com/evij-g/ar-catalog/blob/ar_js-integration-barcode-version/public/images/heroku-settings.png?raw=true)

+### missing features

+1. public space integration => exhibition in public space
+-  show a map (open street map) and mark all located artworks nearby
+- - the user has to allow the location detection
+- - admin should be able to set current location (GPS - coordinates) for each artwork